autocontracts/permissioned-blocks/whitepaper.md

 Transaction messages to confidential functions are not transmitted as blockchain transactions.
 Instead, these messages are recorded in a distributed secure vault.
 The secure vault is a modified version of IPFS[[24]](https://ipfs.io/) that has a security layer that prevents unauthorised access to content.
 IPFS has a content addressing scheme[[27]](https://en.wikipedia.org/wiki/Content-addressable_storage) for resolving data and protocol called BitSwap[[26]](https://github.com/ipfs/specs/tree/master/bitswap) for distributing data.

 The reference addresses for each transaction message stored in the secure vault are broadcast to the network as blockchain transactions.
-These are processed using a function on the smart contract that stores the reference address in an array data structure.
+These are processed using a function on the smart contract that adds the reference address in an array data structure.
 This way, the state-changing messages stored in the secure vault are linked to the smart contract.
+The function for adding the reference address will not process messages from unauthorised accounts.
 The ordering of the array is decided by the validators of the network by consensus.
 Note that the validators do not know and do not need to know the contents of reference addresses in order to validate the transactions.

 Any node that has been granted access to the secure vault can retrieve the transaction messages and replay them in order to calculate the current state of the smart contract.